inet-framework/inet-tutorials/wireless/doc/step1.rst

 When we run the simulation, here's what happens.
 Host A's :ned:`UdpBasicApp` generates UDP packets at random intervals.
 These packets are sent down via UDP and IPv4 to the network interface for transmission.
-The network interface queues packets, and transmits them as soon as it can.
+The network interface queues packets and transmits them as soon as it can.
 As long as there are packets in the network interface's transmission queue, packets are transmitted back-to-back, with no gaps between subsequent packets.